01Contact Your Bank

 Updated by Rachel Morgan Cautero.

 What to Do If a Check Is Lost or Stolen

-When you have a stolen or lost check, you will need to act quickly to protect yourself and your finances.
-You should immediately put a stop payment on a particular check.
+When you have a stolen or lost the check, you will need to act quickly to protect yourself and your finances.
+You should immediately put a stop payment on that check.
 This does not guarantee that the check will not be cashed or negotiated, but it can help you stop the check from going through.